Amozaya/3D-Academy/README.md

 -The Hero Image includes a collage of mentor's personal work and it overlayed with a short description of the school.
 Hero Image features Parallax Scrolling.

--This section will introduce the user to the school and will give a first impression about the mentor experience.
+-This section will introduce the user to the school and will give a first impression about the mentor experience as Hero Image showcases mentor's personal work.

 ![Hero Image Screenshot](assets/images/hero-image-feature.JPG)